 The video-first product page: when video should lead, not sit in a tab

-What a video-first PDP looks like
+What does a video-first PDP look like?

 - The lead gallery slot is a video, ideally a real customer using the product.